MikaelRehman2006/CS4337_Project1/devlog.md

 - $n substitutions for reusing previous outputs

 In the next session, which I am hoping to be later today, I am planning on doing some polishing.
 This would be adding a way for the user to quit (e.g., if input is 'quit or 'exit).
 I will also be adding a way print the full history before exiting.
 Lastly, I may add some extra stuff if it is needed, and do some testing to fix some potential bugs,

+# Oct 19 8:15pm

+Same thoughts as what I mentioned when I ended last session, starting now

+# Oct 19 12:01

+I have made many more changes and additions after testing:

+I added more for the quit and exit flow.
+I added the support for quit/exit in interactive mode.
+On quit the program prints the full history, which is IDs and values, and then it exits cleanly.

+For prompting and output rules, the prompt only appears in interactive mode.
+In batch mode there is no prompt and the program only prints the results or Error: lines.

+For batch over multiple expressions, I extended the batch mode to process all expressions until EOF (not just one).
+Added an EOF guard so #<eof> is not treated as an expressions.

+I made a fix regarding the history stability of errors, I updated the error handler to return the existing history after printing Error: Invalid Expression, so the loop keeps running without crashing.

+I also replaced Racket’s eval with a small recursive evaluator that enforces:

+- and \*: binary only (exactly two operands)
+  /: binary integer division via quotient (both operands must be integers; error on divide-by-zero)
+  -: unary negation only (exactly one operand; no subtraction) Any wrong arity, non-integer for /, bad operator is a Error: Invalid Expression

+Next I made it so immediate results are printed as floats using real->double-flonum.

+$n substitution remains in place and now works in batch as well.

+Lastly, I did a general polish where interactive loop carries the history forward, the batch history starts with a fresh history per run, and error handling an output formatting are consistent across modes.